-- Holds the rank of Cadet CPL. - Compiles packets of evidence for the hearing. - In charge of taking notes during the hearing - Transcribes the notes within 24 hours into a comprehensive write-up immediately following the hearing for submission to the appropriate Deputy Commandant.
+- Compiles packets of evidence for the hearing. - In charge of taking notes during the hearing - Transcribes the notes within 24 hours into a comprehensive write-up immediately following the hearing for submission to the appropriate Deputy Commandant.

 Rights of the Accused